 Wachter-Boettcher, Sara.
 2017.
 Technically Wrong: Sexist Apps, Biased Algorithms, and Other Threats of Toxic Tech.
 New York: W. W. Norton and Company.

-Tonya L. Smith-Jackson, Senior Vice Provost for Academic Affairs; Program Director, CISE-IIS, National Science Foundation; Professor, Industrial and Systems Engineering and Fellow, Center for the Advancement of STEM Leadership, North Carolina A&T State University; and Goldie S. Byrd, Professor, Wake Forest School of Medicine and Director, Maya Angelou Center for Health Equity, Center for the Advancement of STEM Leadership (CASL)
+Tonya L. Smith-Jackson, Senior Vice Provost for Academic Affairs and Professor, Industrial and Systems Engineering, North Carolina A&T State University; Program Director, CISE-IIS, National Science Foundation; Fellow, Center for the Advancement of STEM Leadership (CASL); and Goldie S. Byrd, Professor, Wake Forest School of Medicine and Director, Maya Angelou Center for Health Equity, Center for the Advancement of STEM Leadership (CASL)